 The first thing I recommend is to do this during the summer months, when it’s drier.
 In the winter in can get very muddy and I spent almost half the ride pushing the bike through thick mud.
 Uphill!

 Turn right to start the slow uphill climb.
 The road cuts through a valley with woodland, slowly getting thicker on your right hand side.
 Again these woods are also gorgeous bluebell sites.
 Pass the farm drive on your left and you’re about half way up.
 At the top of the hill, ignore the footpath at the lay-by and pass the wood on your left.
-A bridleway sign then guides you into it on your left.
+A bridleway sign then guides you into the trees on your left.
 This particular wood is an easy one to cycle though, it is downhill which helps, but seems to be less churned up than the tracks used so far.

 Once out the woods, ignore the Wessex Ridgeway sign that tells you to turn right up the hill.
 Instead continue straight ahead, remaining in the valley.
 Follow the track at the bottom of the field with trees on your left.
-When you enter into deeper woodland, the remains of Harbins park is on your left.
+When you enter into deeper woodland, the earthwork remains of Harbins park are on your left.

 Harbins park was an old enclosed deer park.
 Its boundary can still be made out as earthworks that rise from up the ground.
-When you reach a road the track continues straight over which suggests, with the presence of the park too, that this was once a much busier junction.
+When you reach a road the track continues straight over which suggests, with the presence of the park too, that this crossroads was once a much busier junction.

 Further back into history, this route could have been used by the Romans to link Hod Hill to Badbury Rings.
 Also located in the east, only the opposite side of the Tarrant Valley, is a small earthwork know as Caesar’s Camp, a Roman villa has also been discovered.

 Cycle straight down to the school drive, forking slightly right, passing some houses on your right too.
-Turn right though a gate where it is signposted.
+Turn right though a gate where the Ridgeway is signposted.
 Go through the next gate and into the farmyard.
 Head to the end and turn right and then left to enter the field.
 Be aware as in this area there are plenty of warnings for bulls.
 Keep the field boundary on your right go all the way down to the next boundary, through another gate and come out onto a small path with the river Stour below you.
 Turn left and following, at first, the river down stream, hidden amongst the trees.
 Go through a gate at the end, turn right and through a big gate and the footbridge across the Stour can be seen ahead.
 Make your way to it but again, be mindful of any livestock.

 Cross over the bridge and straight over the next field, through a gate and onto another enjoyable hard surface.
 Ignore the turning to your right and continue straight on.
 Look out for the old Somerset and Dorset railway, now the North Dorset Trailway, approaching on your left as you then go under its original bridge.
 Shortly after the bridge you come out onto the A357.
 Cross straight over and enter the field.
 Head across aiming to the left side of the houses (the OS map, slightly in error here).
 Come out onto another small road and turn right.
 Turn left at the next junction, signposted Wessex Ridgeway.
 Here your final climb starts, and its the longest and steepest of all.

 Follow the road and ignore the first right hand path into the woods and take the next one, clearly signposted.
 The climb starts to get a bit steeper, but thankfully the ground, although muddy, isn’t overly used by horses so it’s not as mushed up as previous tracks.
 Its is a long climb and you’ll be relieved to see the sign at the top.
 Turn right and follow the track along.
 As you meet other paths, the ridgeway is waymarked well so you won’t get lost.
 On your right is Okeford bike park, a hidden little attraction that isn’t advertised much, other than on the local signs and is slightly worse for wear.
 Once again you meet another track and your route becomes firmer.
 Follow the track to the end where you meet the road.
-Turn right, a small climb and you arrive at Okeford hill car park on your left.
+Turn right, up a small climb and you arrive at Okeford hill car park on your left.